Skip to main content

 Structural measures to strengthen the resilience of the labour market – reform

 The objective of the reform is to increase the resilience of the labour market by ensuring, in particular, its adaptation to demographic trends.
-The reform will ensure:
+The reform shall consist of the:

 and disability insurance system in Slovenia;